 If you’re a woman, wine can be good for your sex life?
 Absolutely!
-Sure, we all know what happens with overconsumption but glass or two a few times per week can be beneficial both to heart health and sexual health.
+Sure, we all know what happens with overconsumption but a glass or two a few times per week can be beneficial both to heart health and sexual health.
 In this article, we’ll explore wine for women and the ways it may be beneficial to sexual health and libido.

 Is wine good for women?

 Red wines in particular are rich in resveratrol.
 Resveratrol is a very powerful polyphenol.
 And one of the places it’s found is in the seeds and skins of grapes.
-Red wines get all the attention for heart health because they have a greater resveratrol concentration than do white wines, mostly because the wine has greater skin contact during the winemaking process.
+Red wines get all the attention for heart health because they have a greater resveratrol concentration than is found in white wines, mostly because the wine has greater skin contact during the winemaking process.
 (Pinot Noir grapes are recognized as having some of the highest resveratrol levels of all wine grapes.)

 But all wines, including red, white, rosé and sparkling, contain some level of resveratrol.
 And it benefits cardiovascular health because it acts similarly to an antioxidant, protecting the heart from damage.
 That sounds like a pretty good reason to drink wine, right?